jgarcia1599/ARt/README.md

 ### Nodejs Side (Back-end)

-The most difficult aspect of this project was to create a robust backend to handle all of the socket messages that aree sent by the client.
-Although the entire server consistd of 30 lines of code, it required me to read up on node a lot and to watch a lot of tutorials that implement similar projects.
+The most difficult aspect of this project was to create a robust backend to handle all of the socket messages that are sent by the client.
+Although the entire server consistd of 30 lines of code, it required me to read up on node.js a lot and to watch a lot of tutorials that implement similar projects.
 As stated above, the clients basically send three types of socket messages:
 - connection
 This is the first event handler, that basically notifies the server whenever a new user joins.
 - join_room : to join a user to a specific room